yujoylau/Real-TIme-Bus-Tracker/README.md

 Description

 <h2> How to Run </h2>
-#Step 1: Install Visual Studio Code
+#1 Download the files locally into your computer (ensure that they are in the same directory/folder)
-#Step 2: Download html file
+#2 Open chrome browser
-#Step 3: Open Chrome
+#3 Drag and drop the index.html file into the browser
-#Step 4: Drag and drop the html file into the browser
+#4 Enjoy!

 <h2> Roadmap for Future Improvements </h2>